Daniel Carroll: Political career

 Following the convention, Carroll continued to be involved in state and national affairs.
 He was a key participant in the Maryland ratification struggle of 1787–1788.
 He defended the Constitution in the "Maryland Journal", most notably in his response to the arguments advanced by the well-known Anti-Federalist and Patriot delegate Samuel Chase.
-After ratification was achieved in Maryland, Carroll was elected as a representative ("congressman") to the Sixth Congressional District of Maryland to the First Congress of 1789, meeting in New York City.
+After ratification was achieved in Maryland, Carroll was elected as a representative ("congressman") of the Sixth Congressional District of Maryland to the First Congress of 1789, meeting in New York City.
 Given his concern for economic and fiscal stability, he voted for the assumption of state debts accumulated during the war by the federal government to establish a new level of financial confidence of credible public debts as proposed by Secretary of the Treasury Alexander Hamilton as part of a "grand bargain" with Secretary of State Thomas Jefferson, for Northerners to support locating the new national capital in the upper South, along the Potomac River.

 One of three commissioners appointed to survey the newly designated District of Columbia and acquire land for the new federal capital in the District, Carroll was related to two major landowners whose land was acquired by the government, his brother-in-law Notley Young and nephew Daniel Carroll of Duddington.
 The United States Capitol was built on a wooded hill owned by his nephew.
 As one of his first official acts as commissioner, on April 15, 1791, he and fellow commissioner David Stuart of Virginia laid the cornerstone for the beginning boundary line survey of the District at Jones Point, on the south bank of the Potomac near Alexandria, formerly in Virginia.
 He served as a commissioner until 1795, when he retired because of poor health.

 He later was again elected to the Maryland Senate.
 He had many interests in his state and region, including the "Patowmack Company", which sought to build a Patowmack Canal to the West.
 This was a long-time project of George Washington since his western explorations and military campaigns against the French.
 This predated the survey and construction thirty years later of the Chesapeake and Ohio Canal.

 Carroll died May 7, 1796, at age 65, at his home near Rock Creek in the present neighborhood of Forest Glen, Maryland.
 Carroll's body was buried there in Saint John the Evangelist Catholic Church Cemetery.